 Being ‘mindful’ means different things to different people.
 Some claim to dedicate hours to it and swear by certain apps, but it doesn’t have to feature in your life in that way.
 It’s easy to forget what is going on around us and to live exclusively in our own heads, but mindfulness makes us aware of what is going on around us.

 A simple way of being mindful could be walking down the street and looking at the trees and flowers that line the street, whilst listening to the sounds around you and paying attention to the wind on your face.
 Taking a moment each day to be mindful of your surroundings is a great thing to add your mental wellness strategy.
+If you like to play card games, you could try out this mindfulness solitaire game, with prompts to help you centre your thoughts.

 For some of us, listening to music can be a real mood booster.
 If you select the right music, that is.
 I wouldn’t suggest you whack on Adele if you’re after a mood boost!
 But putting on some tunes you love and having a dance around can really help to improve your mood.